 There are many ways to become more energy efficient.
 Either through home improvements, vehicular changes, or renewable investments, etc. As building efficiency inspectors, we will focus on real estate improvements.
 The benefits of energy efficiency are clear.
 Benefits include reduced energy bills, energy security, and even the ability to generate income.
 But, does everyone have the same capabilities to make this transformation?
 Currently, many are dependent on mega-systems and the whims of electric companies.
 With many people making a little more than enough to get by, any extra costs could be too much strain.
-Since states like California are beginning to require energy efficiency improvements, they are also creating programs to help people make this transition.
+Since states like California are beginning to require energy-efficient buildings, they are also creating energy efficiency assistance programs to help people make this transition.

 Renewable energy improvements usually involve down-payments or other associated costs.
-While programs like PACE (property assessed green energy) and EEM (energy efficient mortgage) are viable option to save money for higher income households, they might not be as feasible for low income households.
-High interest rates, no guarantee of exact savings, and inability to pay back the loan are some reasons these programs can be risky.
+While programs like PACE (property assessed green energy) and EEM (energy-efficient mortgage) are viable options to save money for higher-income households, they might not be as feasible for low-income households.
+High-interest rates, no guarantee of exact savings, and inability to pay back the loan are some reasons these programs can be risky.
 So, let’s take a look at some alternative options that make energy efficiency possible.